Part I: Berlin, Germany (January – February)

 As the seat of the Holy Roman Empire as well as of the Austro-Hungarian monarchy, and at the geographical center of the expanded EU, Vienna has been the hub of artistic, musical and intellectual activity for centuries.
 This course focuses on the interaction of the many groups and forces that have shaped Austria.
 The course alternates between lecture/discussion and field trips throughout Vienna.
 Taught by Dr. Antonia Hanreich.

-With guidance from the program director (and their respective departments), students may select up to two courses in subjects of their choice.
+With guidance from the program director (and their respective departments), students can choose to enroll in a variety of courses offered by the University of Vienna.
 Taught by University of Vienna faculty.

 Two longer trips (four to five days), as well as a series of day trips or shorter excursions are integrated into the program courses.
-Past destinations have included, among others, Prague, Budapest, Kraków, Florence, the Abbey of Melk, a Medieval castle, a vineyard, and a tour of the Burgtheater.
+Past destinations have included, among others, Prague, Budapest, Bucharest, Ljubljana, Kraków, the Abbey of Melk, a vineyard, and a tour of the Burgtheater.

 A Macalester College German Studies faculty member serves as resident director in Vienna.